-The UK’s leading recycler of inkjet and toner cartridges, The Recycling Factory, has this week announced a new personal best of £3,580,178.41 in donations raised for its charity partners.
+The UK’s leading recycler of inkjet cartridges, The Recycling Factory, has this week announced a new personal best of £3,580,178.41 in donations raised for its charity partners.

 Running zero cost recycling schemes for thousands of charities across the UK, the Lincolnshire based recycler helps charities, schools and clubs to raise valuable funds by recycling inkjet cartridges donated by supporters.